onurcanari/getgarb.hurdalab.com/src/pages/projects/garb/terms.md

 # Terms of Use – Garb: Wardrobe Outfit Stylist

-**Effective Date:** [Insert Date]
+**Effective Date:** November 19, 2023

 Welcome to **Garb - Wardrobe Outfit Stylist**.
 These Terms of Use ("Terms") govern your access to and use of the Garb mobile application ("App") provided by Hurdalab ("we", "us", or "our").

-By downloading, accessing, or using the App, you agree to be bound by these Terms and our [Privacy Policy](https://hurdalab.com/privacy-policy).
+By downloading, accessing, or using the App, you agree to be bound by these Terms and our [Privacy Policy](https://hurdalab.com/projects/garb/privacy).

 ## 1. Subscription & Payment